ZHaskell/docs/Z-IO/BIO-Streaming.md

             -- if node A produces output, push to node B Just x' -> do
                 y <- pushB x'
-                -- draw input from A until there's an output from B case y of Nothing -> pull_
+                -- draw input from A in a loop until there's an output from B case y of Nothing -> pull_
                           _       -> return y
             -- node A reached EOF, pull node B